Surron Insurance in Missouri | VoltRush USA

 Surron Insurance in Missouri

 The insurance question gets messy because riders mix together off-road use, street use, electric-bicycle rules, and motorcycle rules.
-Missouri is clearer than the internet makes it sound: if you are operating a motor vehicle on public roads, insurance matters.
+Missouri is clearer than the internet makes it sound: if you are using a motor vehicle on public roads, insurance matters.

 Quick Answer: If your Surron-style e-moto is being used on public roads in Missouri, treat liability insurance as required.
 Missouri's Department of Revenue says motor vehicle drivers and owners must maintain liability coverage, keep proof of insurance, and meet the state's minimum limits.
 Off-road-only use is a separate use case, but it should not be confused with legal street use.